drmowinckels/drmowinckels.github.io/content/blog/2024/09-01_fair_blog/index.md

     Accept-Encoding: deflate, gzip
     Authorization: <REDACTED>
     Content-Type: application/json
-    Content-Length: 701
+    Content-Length: 723

-    {"metadata":{"title":"GAMM random effects","description":"  I'm working a lot with Generalized Additive Mixed Models (GAMMs) lately, and so, it seems I will be doing a small series on them as we go now.
+    {"metadata":{"title":"GAMM random effects","description":"Dr. Mowinckel's blog:   I'm working a lot with Generalized Additive Mixed Models (GAMMs) lately, and so, it seems I will be doing a small series on them as we go now.
 After a little feedback, I did some small alterations to the last post, hopefully it is a little easier to follow, you can read it [here](blog/gamm-spaghetti-plots-in-r-with-ggplot/). ","creators":[{"name":"Athanasia Monika Mowinckel","orcid":"0000-0002-5756-0223"}],"upload_type":"publication","publication_type":"other","publication_date":"2018-04-05","url":"https://drmowinckels.io/blog/2018/gamm-random-effects","access_right":"open","license":"cc-by","keywords":["R","GAMM"],"language":"eng"}}

 If we are happy with how the request looks, we go ahead and perform it, meaning we actually send the request to Zenodo.